josecfreitas/coin-app/DESIGN_EXPLANATION.md

 ## Design Decisions and Thoughts

+I decided to use [Nest JS](https://docs.nestjs.com/) with Express JS because it has many abstractions and dependency injection out of the box

 One cool thing to add would be a cache for the MINERSTAT API, since it won't change for 5 to 10 minutes.
 It might be interesting to add a cache of 1 minute for example, so we won't either exceed the maximum calls limit or have latency problems of calling their API every single request.
 I won't add it because of the short time.

 The files were separeted in three main types: